Foods to Avoid for Healthy Teeth

 Who doesn’t love a big juicy orange or grapefruit?
 Unfortunately, too much citrus will cause problems for your teeth.
 Frequent exposure to lemons, limes, oranges, and even tomatoes will erode the enamel on your teeth.
 Even squeezing a lemon or lime into your water can cause problems.
 If you like citrus fruits, be sure to rinse with water after consuming.

-Energy and Sports Drinks are Not for Healthy Teeth
+Energy and Sports Drinks

 Everyone knows the dangers of soda, including diet soda, but energy and sports drinks are also bad for your teeth.
 Your Burlington dentist explains that both are loaded with sugar, which can lead to tooth decay.
 The carbonation doesn’t help either as it attacks the enamel on your teeth.
 Sip water instead and never use a straw if you do drink soda as it is like bathing your teeth in sugar.